Amun: Origin Story, Family, Meaning, Symbols, Power, & Facts

 Other important myths and facts about Amun

-The Pyramid Texts of the Old Kingdom era is widely regarded as the first source material detailing who Amun was and his role in the Egyptian pantheon.
+The Pyramid Texts of the Old Kingdom era is widely regarded as the first source material, describing who the creator god Amun is as well as his role in the Egyptian pantheon.

 Owing to his association with Min, a fertility goddess, he was sometimes called Amun-Min.